(Chair of the Trustees)

 Kirsten understands the impact that RA can have on individuals and their family, as a very close family member has moderate to severe RA.
 She is keen to use her personal and business knowledge to help NRAS to support its members and to raise awareness of RA.

-Zoë has worked in the City of London for 25 years.
-She currently runs a specialist Executive search business which locates and hires Research and Quantitative Analysts on behalf of banks and fund managers.
+Zoë has worked in the City of London for 25 years and currently runs a specialist executive search business which finds Research and Quantitative Analysts on behalf of banks and fund managers.

-She was diagnosed with RA in 2006 while working for an Inter dealer Broker and found NRAS’s information and support absolutely essential during this time, enabling her to continue to work full time in an intensely competitive and unforgiving environment.
+Diagnosed with RA in her thirties (while working for an Inter-dealer Broker) she found NRAS’s information hugely supportive, enabling her to continue to work full time in an intensely competitive and unforgiving environment.

 Zoë lives in Teddington with her husband.
 In her spare time she can be found pottering in Bushy Park with her Shih Tzu George.

-Gordon has worked in Marketing and General Management with a focus on Health Care for over 25 years in Blue Chip companies such as Procter & Gamble and Danone Nutricia and is currently a Vice President of Global Marketing at Smith & Nephew.
+Gordon has worked in Marketing and General Management with a focus on Health Care for over 30 years in Blue Chip companies such as Procter & Gamble, Danone Nutricia and Smith & Nephew and is currently Head of International Marketing at Alcon.
 In addition to his broad commercial leadership he brings experience in collaborating with Health Care Professionals on new therapies, developing high performing diverse teams and corporate governance projects such as risk management.

 As members of his immediate family have autoimmune diseases, Gordon understands all too well the impact inflammatory conditions such as RA can have on patients and carers, and what is needed in terms of solutions and support to enable them continue to do the things they enjoy.

-As Chair of NRAS together with the Board of Trustees, he is committed to working closely with Alisa and her Management Team to ensure we maintain a solid, sustainable strategic plan, and regular review of our activities to ensure NRAS continues to do the best possible job to support all with RA or JIA to live life to the full.
+As an active member of the Board of Trustees, he is committed to working closely with Clare and her Management Team to ensure we maintain a solid, sustainable strategic plan, and regular review of our activities to ensure NRAS continues to do the best possible job to support all with RA or JIA to live life to the full.

-Gordon is married to Fiona, a chartered Physiotherapist, with 3 active teenage children, and after many years living & working abroad, now live in the New Forest with their cats, dogs & horses.
+Gordon is married to Fiona, a chartered Physiotherapist, with 3 grown up children, and after many years living & working abroad, now live in the New Forest with their cats, dogs & horses.
 They also enjoy sailing, skiing and fell walking.